polishman101/opal20_ulocker/README.md

 # opal20_ulocker
 SSD Opal 2.0 Encryption Live Image Unlocker

 Create image with `livecd-creator fedora-opal.ks` in /usr/share/spin-kickstarts folder.
 The resulting image will be placed there.
-You can inspect this image with losetup -fP <image> (this will discover the partition).
+You can inspect this image with `losetup -fP "image"` (this will discover the partition).

 This image doesn't allow to logon from getty.

-It has /dev/nvme0 and /dev/sda hardcoded.
+It has `/dev/nvme0` and `/dev/sda` hardcoded.

-Extract squashfs filesystem from resulting image and write it directly to the USB flash drive partition like /dev/sdX3 (cat <squashimage> >/dev/sdX3).
+Extract squashfs filesystem from resulting image and write it directly to the USB flash drive partition like /dev/sdX3 `cat squashimage >/dev/sdX3`.

-Create EFI partition (/dev/sdX1) and /boot (/dev/sdX2) partition and use opal.conf for grub in `/boot/loaded/` below.
+Create EFI partition `/dev/sdX1` and /boot `/dev/sdX2` partition and use opal.conf for grub in `/boot/loaded/` below.

-EFI you can copy from your current fedora just like  /boot, just rename latest kernel and initrd to `vmlinuz` and `initrd0.img`.
+EFI you can copy from your current fedora just like `/boot`, just rename latest kernel and initrd to `vmlinuz` and `initrd0.img`.

-When booting from UEFI, use grubx64.efi to boot and then you can hold shift to see grub menu.
+When booting from UEFI, use `grubx64.efi` to boot and then you can hold shift to see grub menu.

 You can find PARTUUID of /dev/sdX3 in folder `/dev/disk/by-partuuid/`.